History Files

 From about October 1940 onwards, Thailand under the military domination of Lord Plaek Phibul Songkhram begins attacking the eastern banks of the Mekong between Vientiane and Champassak province, intent on creating a pan-Thai empire.

-Their Japanese overlords mediate a ceasefire, compelling the French colonial government to cede Champasak and Xaignabouli province in Laos and Battambang province in Cambodia to Thailand.
+The Japanese overlords of the French now mediate a ceasefire, compelling the French colonial government to cede Champasak and Xaignabouli province in Laos and Battambang province in Cambodia to Thailand.
 This ends the war.

 1941 - 1942

-Almost simultaneous with the Japanese attack on Pearl Harbour, their forces land in Siam's territory.
-Initial Siamese resistance is brief, and following negotiations, the Japanese forces are allowed to advance towards the British-controlled Malay peninsula, Singapore, and Burma.
+Almost simultaneous with the Japanese attack on Pearl Harbor, their forces land in Siam's territory.
+Initial Siamese resistance is brief and, following negotiations, the Japanese forces are allowed to advance towards the British-controlled Malay peninsula, Singapore, and Burma.

 Now under some pressure and persuasion from Japan, in 1942 the military government declares war on Britain and the US, although the Thai ambassador in Washington refuses to deliver the declaration to the US government.